 Proxy Signatures

 In Proxy Signatures, an original signer delegates the signing authority to another party, generally referred as 'Proxy'.
 The signature can later be verified with the information of actual and the proxy signer.
-Proxy Signatures are useful in several use cases, for example, in the situation of resource limited devices (e.g. IoT), which cannot perform computation intensive digital signature algorithms and may delegate the signing task to a dedicated proxy.
+Proxy Signatures are useful in several use cases, for example, in the situation of resource limited devices (e.g., IoT), which cannot perform computation intensive digital signature algorithms and may delegate the signing task to a dedicated proxy.

 Three different types of proxy signatures are discussed by the Mambo et al [i.3]: